bentoml/BentoML/docs/source/deployment/aws_lambda.rst

         ]
     }

-Now, let's test the deployed service with sample dataset to make sure our endpoint is running and returning the correct prediction result
+Tests the deployed service with sample dataset:

 .. code-block:: bash